UpstreamAB/UpstreamPowerPack/RMMNeutralScripts/Office365/README.md

-Placeholder for enything Office 365 specific.
+Placeholder for Office 365 management and automation.